indonesia visa for hong kong citzens

 Processing Time of Indonesian Visas

-The processing time for the C1 visa application is generally 5 working days after the payment has been successfully received and 24 hours in the case of e-VOA B1.
+The processing time for many Electronic Visas, such as a C1 permit, is generally 5 working days after the payment has been successfully received, and 24 hours in the case of e-VOA.

 It is essential to make sure that all the documents are submitted accurately to avoid any potential delays during this period.